jezebelatucsd/cse15l-lab-reports/lab-report-1.md

 # Lab Report 1 by Jezebel Yangari

 * Installing VScode
-> This is a step I had already done for CSE: 8B.
-I do not need to repeat this step.
+> Make sure to install VSCode onto computer.
+This should be done before starting.
 ![Image](https://github.com/jezebelatucsd/cse15l-lab-reports/blob/main/Installing%20VScode.png)

 * Remotely Connecting
-> I first installed OpenSSH.
+> I then installed OpenSSH.
 Then, in order to remotely connect, I logged in the the lab computer from my laptop by using VS Code's remote host feature.
 ![Image](https://github.com/jezebelatucsd/cse15l-lab-reports/blob/main/Screen%20Shot%202022-04-01%20at%2010.29.01%20AM.png)